 The forecast was right, the temperatures dropped, the rain, thunder, and wind carried on through most of the night, and it was still raining when I ventured out in the morning.
 It rained a lot.
 Apparently, the trees I’ve been using have a dip between them, which proceeded to fill with water, The ground on the downhill side was very soggy.
 My pack is touted as being highly water-resistant but it didn’t get tested as the uphill side, where it was, remained dry.
 Much to my alarm, I discovered that in setting the hammock low, I’d made it so close to the ground that my underquilt protector was dragging on the ground and quite wet.
 But it did its job and kept my underquilt dry.

 A disadvantage of my new tarp is the huge number of tie-outs it has.
 Eight, yes eight more than my other tarp.
 There are four side pullouts, and a line to secure each of the four doors.
-However, the side pullouts do make a huge difference to the amount of room under the tarp, and despite the wet floor, I was nice and cozy, sitting in my chair, cooking and eating.
+Giving 14 tie-outs in total.
+But doubling up with multiple tie-outs on a single stake, I can get away with only eight or so stakes, depending on the conditions.
+The side pullouts do make a huge difference to the amount of room under the tarp, and despite the wet floor, I was nice and cozy, sitting in my chair, cooking and eating.

 Speaking of eating, I was surprised at how much steam was rising from my cooking pot.
 I was also feeling a bit cold.
 Both should have warned me that the forecast temperatures of over sixty degrees were completely wrong.
 I just thought the dew point must be pretty high, and the damp air was making it feel cold.
 D’oh!